cachrisman/salesforce-node-client/README.md

 - Authentication through OAuth 2.0
 - Data through Force.com REST APIs

+This client is provided “as is“ without any warranty or support.
+Salesforce does not officially endorse it.

 **Credit**<br/>
 The authentication service of this project is largely inspired by [cangencer's project](https://github.com/cangencer/salesforce-oauth2).